Top high-yield savings accounts are still beating inflation. Here’s why that’s important

 But there’s good news for savers: Since March 2023, the top savings yield has been outpacing inflation, according to Bankrate data.

-The current savings rate environment features many top savings account annual percentage yields (APYs) actually outpacing 3.3 percent inflation.
-That wasn’t the case more than a year ago, when inflation was more than two times higher than it is now.
+Despite the recent announcement from the Federal Reserve that it lowered the federal funds rate by half a percentage point, or 50 basis points, the current savings rate environment features many top savings account annual percentage yields (APYs) outpacing inflation, currently at 2.5 percent.
+That wasn’t the case more than a year ago, when inflation was more than twice what it is now.

 Inflation peaked at 9.1 percent in the summer of 2022.
 And you likely weren’t going to earn 9 percent on cash back then in a savings account from a bank insured by the Federal Deposit Insurance Corp.
 (FDIC).